 AWS Security Challenges

 - Defining responsibilities.
-There should be a clear understanding between stakeholders what they do to provide security for the entire system.
+There should be a clear understanding between stakeholders of what they do to provide security for the entire system.
 Otherwise, security gaps will appear, threatening infrastructure integrity in the cloud and increasing cyberattack risks.
 Conventionally, customers are responsible for their data (and its encryption), network traffic configuration and protection, authentication and access management, and file system encryption.
 All the rest is entrusted to the provider.

 - Ensuring transparency.
-With multiple-cloud approaches practiced by many organizations today (and very often with insufficient knowledge in the field), it becomes increasingly hard for their security experts to supervise all cloud deployments.
-CSP security solutions may vary, which turns to maintain consistent visibility across deployments into a challenge.
+With multiple-cloud approaches practiced by many organizations today (and often with insufficient knowledge in the field), it becomes increasingly hard for their security experts to supervise all cloud deployments.
+CSP security solutions may vary, which turns maintaining consistent visibility across deployments into a challenge.
 To address it, companies must introduce universal security solutions enabling transparency of all cloud-based deployments hired by the organization.

 Armed with an awareness of the possible challenges, you can start implementing AWS security features.

-AWS Security Best Practices
+AWS Security Best Practices Checklist

 Having relevant expertise in working with AWS, Techmagic finds the following AWS security practices essential.